 These stories are key examples of how Fair Trade practices contribute to a world where women have the same chances as men at the workplace and in their daily life.
 Hence, Fair Trade is shown as a keystone in the achievement of the Sustainable Development Goals.
 Goal 5 aims to “Achieve gender equality and empower all women and girls”.
 That means, among others, the need to ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.

 WFTO and all its members are committed to advance this important agenda.
 We are taking steps to empower women, to fight for their rights and their equal access to economic resources, to address all forms of violence against women and to promote women as key agents for change and drivers of sustainable development.

-Every year, the World Fair Trade Organization and its members observe the International Women’s Day to raise awareness on gender equality, women empowerment and women’s role in achieving sustainable development.
+Note to Editors: Every year, the World Fair Trade Organization and its members observe the International Women’s Day to raise awareness on gender equality, women empowerment and women’s role in achieving sustainable development.
 This year, for the first time, WFTO and OXFAM Magasins du Monde (Belgium) collaborate to raise awareness on the issue of gender equality at work and the role of Fair Trade in fostering decent work and equality at workplaces.

 To learn more of the campaign, for high resolution images, interviews and other queries, please contact Michael Sarcauga through email firstname.lastname@example.org or give us a call +31.345536487.